Robert Maier

-Robert Maier (born December 26, 1950 in Salisbury, Maryland) is an American writer, director, producer and production manager, best-known for his long collaboration with filmmaker John Waters.
+Robert Maier (born December 26, 1950, in Salisbury, Maryland) is an American writer, director, producer and production manager, best known for his long collaboration with filmmaker John Waters.

 Early life

-Maier moved to the Baltimore suburb of Towson, Maryland in 1954.
-In 1973, he moved to Baltimore's Fells Point neighborhood, where he first connected with John Waters' Dreamland studios group.
+Maier moved to the Baltimore suburb of Towson, Maryland, in 1954.
+In 1973, after graduating from The American University in Washington, D.C. he moved to Baltimore's Fells Point neighborhood, where he first connected with John Waters' Dreamland studios group.